apache/druid/docs/tutorials/tutorial-compaction.md

 This tutorial demonstrates how to compact existing segments into fewer but larger segments in Apache Druid.

-There is some per-segment memory and processing overhead during query processing Therefore, it can be beneficial to reduce the total number of segments.
+There is some per-segment memory and processing overhead during query processing.
+Therefore, it can be beneficial to reduce the total number of segments.
 See [Segment size optimization](../operations/segment-optimization.md) for details.